README.md for Interoperability Data¶

 you can generate the support tables.
 The data file will be in

-.
+data/.
 The available versions for the applications can be found

 here.

-Log files are stored in the logs directory with the name $APPLICATION
+Log files are stored in the logs directory with the name $APPLICATION.
+If the directory fediverse-pasture does not exist, the fediverse-pasture is downloaded automatically.

 Manually running¶